smur89/Coya/README.md

 ## Rules

-We want to build a quote processor that will receive a user and a product, and return whether we reject the user or not, and if not, for how much premium will we insure the product in euros per year.
+We want to build a quote processor that will receive a user and a set of products, and return whether we reject the user or not, and if not, for how much premium will we insure the products in euros per year.

 To ensure this, we have a set of rules to follow.

-Each product will have a base premium value, that multiplied by the product value will give an subtotal for the premium.
+Each product will have a base premium value, that multiplied by the product value will give a subtotal for the product's premium.
 To this subtotal, we must add a surcharge that depends on the product type and maybe on other rules.
 Each surcharge is multiplied to the base value.

+Then, for all the products, if for one the rules say that it is un-insurable, then the final result given is that we won't offer an insurance.
+If no product is un-insurable, then we add all the premiums and that is the quote we return to the user.

 ### Base surcharge value per product